 - Using a one tablespoon scoop, drop scoops onto a parchment paper lined baking sheet (that is freezer safe).
 Once all scoops have been formed, roll each scoop into a nice smooth ball with your hands.
 Transfer baking sheet to freezer for about 30 minutes.

-- When ready, melt vanilla and chocolate candy coating in separate bowls according to package directions.
+- When ready, melt white chocolate and dark chocolate wafers in separate bowls according to package directions.

 - Using a toothpick, dip cold truffle into either vanilla or chocolate.
 Tap on side of bowl to remove excess.
 Place back on parchment paper, remove toothpick and top with a pecan halve (to cover the toothpick hole).
 Repeat until all truffles are dipped.